Jerry Jones: Early life

-Jones was born in Los Angeles, California, to John "Pat" and Arminta Jones.
+Jones was born on October 13, 1942, in Los Angeles, California, to John "Pat" and Arminta Jones.
 The family moved back to North Little Rock, Arkansas, in 1945.
 His parents owned two branches of Pat's Super Market in the Rose City neighborhood of North Little Rock.
 Jones was a running back at North Little Rock High School, graduating in 1960.

 After his graduation, Jones' parents moved to Springfield, Missouri, where Pat was president and chairman of Modern Security Life Insurance Co.
 The company, which an advertisement billed as a "one in a million" company, saw its assets increase from $440,299.76 in its first statement in 1961 to $6,230,607 in 1965 ($4,643,041.96 to $62,365,606.91 in 2024).
 After graduating from the University of Arkansas, Jerral W. Jones was listed as an executive vice president.
 With the success of the company, the Joneses assembled the 5500 acre Buena Vista Ranch east of Springfield in Rogersville, Missouri, in the Ozark Mountains.
 In 1971, after selling the insurance company, the couple carved out 400 acre of their ranch to start Buena Vista Animal Paradise, where tourists could visit exotic animals (now Wild Animal Safari in Strafford, Missouri).